RonaldDijkstra/folkingebrew/source/webshop/products/128-hoodie-folkingebrew.html.markdown

     size_in_stock: true
     lxb: "79 x 69"
   - name: "XXXL"
-    size_in_stock: true
+    size_in_stock: false
     lxb: "82 x 73"
 size_image:
 short_description:
 product_details: "52% Cotton - 48% Polyester"
 ---

-Charcoal Zipped Hoodie with small black Folkingebrew logo on the front and our full logo on the back.
+Charcoal Hoodie with small black Folkingebrew logo on the front and our full logo on the back.